 Key Specs: Compatible with both 5.56mm and 7.62mm mags, offering universal application.

-3. EXCELLENT ELITE SPANKER
+Best Mag Pouch for Competition: EXCELLENT ELITE SPANKER

 Pros

-- Bungee cord retention that keeps magazines secure
+- Bungee retention

 Cons